-Within 24 hours of receiving the appointment e-mail, the Participant must advise the DPA whether or not he/she is available to take the case.
+Within 24 hours of receiving the appointment e-mail, the Participant must advise the DPA whether or not they are available to take the case.
 The first Participant to respond will be appointed to the case, subject to completing a Declaration of Independence from the Parties and the issues in dispute.